VadymSachenko/TechWriteIt/docs/test-tasks/welltech/localization-module-overview.md

 ## Localization process flow

-When you [create a request](/docs/test-tasks/welltech/request-localization.md) for text translation, the requests go through the following steps:
+When you [create a request](/docs/test-tasks/welltech/create-localization-requests.md) to translate text, the requests go through the following steps:

-1. A user logs in to the Tool, creates a new key, and provides the required information.
+1. A user logs in to the Tool and creates a new key.
-2. The Tool checks with Crowdin if the new key already exists.
-If it does, an error message is displayed.
+2. The Tool checks with Crowdin if the key already exists.
+If it does, the Tool displays an error.
 Otherwise, the Tool sends a request to Crowdin to create the new key.
-3. Crowdin processes the request and the localization team is notified about the new key.
+3. Crowdin processes the request and the localization team receives a notification about the new key.
-4. The localization team performs the translation for the new key and saves the translation.
+4. The localization team translates the key and saves the translation.
 5. Crowdin sends the key and its translations back to the Tool.
-6. The user is notified about the successful translation of the new key.
+6. The user is notified about the successful translation.

 The following diagram illustrates the localization process: